-Out of the dozens of cities I’ve been to, Salzburg, Austria is one of my favorites.
+Salzburg, Austria, is one of my favorites among the dozens of cities I’ve been to.
 The city is relatively small, so it’s easy to see in a few days.
 I was surprised by how relaxed and calm the city’s atmosphere is — it’s a wonderful destination for relaxed escapes, sightseeing, and learning about the regional culture.

-When it comes to the best time to visit, I recommend going to Salzburg in the fall.
-September and October are considered the off-season, so the majority of people walking around are locals, which offers a more authentic experience.
+Regarding the best time to visit, I recommend going to Salzburg in the fall.
+September and October are considered the off-season, so most people walking around are locals, offering a more authentic experience.

 I immediately pictured myself living in Salzburg after a few hours of strolling through the streets and chatting with locals.
 Be prepared to push your flight because you will want to stay longer.
 The sunny and warm weather of late summer and early fall is all you need to fall in love with this Austrian city.